Barracuda10/GTANoRandoms/README.md

 <br>
 <h3>Note:</h3>
 <ul>
-  <li>Always keep MatchingSwitch ON while still in the session.
+  <li>Always keep this tool activate while still in the session.
 Because turn it off sometimes can cause randoms to join.</li>
-  <li>Turn MatchingSwitch OFF before hosting a job or heist that require to launch session.</li>
+  <li>Turn it off before hosting a job or heist that require to launch session.</li>
   <li>This program might not work when using VPN or proxy.</li>
-  <li>Due to game default set matchmaking on, this program will automatically turn MatchingSwitch OFF while starting it and closing it.</li>
+  <li>Due to game default set matchmaking on, this program will automatically deactivate while starting it and closing it.</li>
   <li>This program default using Mode 1 and it need system firewall enabled, <br>If can not enable system firewall, Use Mode 2 instead.
 Mode 2 may require run as administrator.<br>
     <details>
       <summary>See how to run as administrator</summary>
       <br>
-      &nbsp;&nbsp;-&nbsp;&nbsp;Right click MatchmakingSwitch.exe, choose Properties, then choose Compatibility tab,<br>
+      &nbsp;&nbsp;-&nbsp;&nbsp;Right click GTANoRandoms.exe, choose Properties, then choose Compatibility tab,<br>
       &nbsp;&nbsp;-&nbsp;&nbsp;Check this option showed below.<br>
       <br>
       <img src="https://github.com/Barracuda10/others/blob/master/MatchmakingSwitch/administrator.png"><br>
     </details>
   </li>
-  <li>If using Mode 2, did correct steps but randoms still join while MatchingSwitch is ON, please do this:<br>
+  <li>If using Mode 2, did correct steps but randoms still join while this tool is activate, please do this:<br>
     <details>
       <summary>See how to fix it</summary>
       <br>